ZeyadTarekk/Image-Processing-API/README.md

 ## License <a name = "license"></a>

-> This software is licensed under MIT License, See [License](https://github.com/ZeyadTarekk/Image-Processing-API/blob/main/LICENSE) for more information.
+> This software is licensed under MIT License, See [License](https://github.com/ZeyadTarekk/Image-Processing-API/blob/main/LICENSE) for more information ©ZeyadTarekk.